 And idiosyncrasy of Bulgarian cuisine is the bread and pastries.
 You can find small bakeries on almost every corner selling Banitsa, a filo-based dough made with white cheese and eggs, it also has many varieties, or Milinki, a yeast based dough with white or yellow cheese and many more.
 Not only are there savoury pastries but also sweets such as Gevrek (simit) or Kiflichki usually with jam or chocolate.

 An indispensable part of the Bulgarian cuisine are dairy products.
-In Bulgaria they even have their own bacteria (Lactobacillus bulgaricus) for making dairies such as Kiselo mlyako (Bulgarian yogurt).
+In Bulgaria, they even have their own bacteria (Lactobacillus bulgaricus) for making dairies such as Kiselo mlyako (Bulgarian yogurt).
 Ayran (a drink made with yogurt and water) and the yogurt go perfectly with breads and pastries, they are like an inseparable pair.
 And then, there are the popular cheeses – Kashkaval (hard yellow cheese) and Sirene (soft white brine cheese).
-As you can notice, sirene appears with many of Bulgarian dishes.
+As you can notice, sirene appears in many of the Bulgarian dishes.

 Bulgaria is famous not only with food but also alcohol, especially Bulgarian wine and rakiya.
 Rakiya is a spirit made of fruits mostly grapes or plums, but, if the region is popular for its apricots, figs, pears and other fruits, they may be used instead.
 Also, there is a speciality, since Bulgaria is a country of roses, in the Valley of Roses region, there’s a rose rakiya or rose liquor made.